Network resilience: Tipping points in ecological networks

-Whether alternative stable states exist in nature has been the subject of a historical debate \cite{sutherland1974multiple, scheffer1993alternative, cesar2014multiple, mac2014scrutiny}.
+Whether alternative stable states exist in nature has historically been the subject of debate \cite{sutherland1974multiple, scheffer1993alternative}.
 The debate regarding what constitutes evidence for alternative stable states arose because there are two different contexts in which the term ``alternative stable states'' is used in the ecological literature \cite{beisner2003alternative}.
-One excludes the effect of environmental change and regards the environment as fixed in some sense \cite{law1993alternative, drake1991community}.
-Another focuses on the effect of environmental change on the state of communities or ecosystems \cite{may1977thresholds}.
-For example, Connell et al. \cite{connell1983evidence} suggest that alternative stable states do not exist in systems untouched by humans, while Dublin et al. \cite{dublin1990elephants} and Sinclair et al. \cite{sinclair1995serengeti} point out that human being is a part of the dynamics of systems.
-Here we would not tread on the question of whether the human is or is not natural parts of ecosystems, but just observe that human does change the states of ecosystems \cite{gunderson2000ecological}.
-Much of the literature over the last 50 years have shown increasing empirical support of alternative stable states gathered by ecologists \cite{sutherland1974multiple, may1977thresholds, dublin1990elephants, laycock1991stable, knowlton1992thresholds, scheffer1993alternative, nystrom2000coral, scheffer2001catastrophic, beisner2003alternative, dent2002multiple, ling2009overfishing, dudgeon2010phase, capon2015regime}, since 1960s \cite{lewontin1969meaning}.
-Transitions among stable states are used to describ many ecosystems, including semi-arid rangelands \cite{laycock1991stable}, lakes \cite{scheffer1993alternative}, coral reefs \cite{scheffer2001catastrophic}, and forests \cite{wilson1992positive}.
-Moreover, plenty of theoretical models have been proposed to account for the alternative stable states in ecosystems.
-Next, we will review the mathematical models of multiple stable states.
+One context excludes the effect of environmental change and regards the environment as fixed in some sense \cite{connell1983evidence}.
+The other context focuses on the effect of environmental change on the state of communities or ecosystems \cite{may1977thresholds}.
+For example, Connell et al. \cite{connell1983evidence} suggested that alternative stable states do not exist in systems that are untouched by humans, Sinclair et al. \cite{sinclair1995serengeti} pointed out that human beings are a part of system dynamics.
+Here, we do not treat the question of whether or not humans are a part of ecosystems but rather observe that humans do change the states of ecosystems \cite{gunderson2000ecological}.

+Much of the literature over the last 50 years has shown increasing empirical support, gathered by ecologists, for the existence of alternative stable states \cite{sutherland1974multiple, may1977thresholds}.Transitions among stable states are used to describe many ecosystems, including semi-arid rangelands \cite{laycock1991stable}, lakes \cite{scheffer1993alternative}, coral reefs \cite{scheffer2001catastrophic}, and forests \cite{wilson1992positive}.Moreover, many theoretical models have been proposed to account for the alternative stable states that occur in ecosystems.